 26,000 fans came to MSG to see Hulk Hogan butt heads with the Iron Sheik, Snuka and Tonga Kid brawled with Piper and Bob Orton Jr, and the Brisco Brothers grappled with WWF tag champs Adrian Adonis and Dick Murdoch.

 It was backstage during this event that ABC ’20/20′ reporter John Stossel was assaulted by David Schultz during an interview in which Stossel asked Schultz if wrestling was fake; as a result of the incident, Stossel filed suit against both the WWF and Schultz.
-20/20’s piece, which saw wrestlers break kayfabe and reveal how matches are faked, and how blading is done, among other secrets, aired on December 28th.
+20/20’s piece, which saw wrestlers break kayfabe and reveal how matches are faked, and how blading is done, among other secrets, aired on two months later.